KaSkEd-sys/python-boot-emulation/README.md

-# Ultra-Realistic Python Bootloader Simulation
+# Realistic Python Bootloader Simulation

 A highly detailed, multi-stage simulation of a computer's boot process, implemented purely in Python.
 This script mimics the Power-On Self-Test (POST), GRUB bootloader menu, Linux Kernel initialization, and the final login prompt using timing delays and ANSI escape codes for authentic terminal colors and formatting.